Deadly Meth Head Symptoms, Signs, Meth Head Teeth, Meth Heads Before and After Pictures

-Methhead is a methamphetamine addict (also referred to as a “tweaker.”)
+Methhead is a methamphetamine addict (also called a “tweaker.”)
 Methheads are known for their extreme paranoia, flagrant dishonesty, and lack of non-methhead friends.
 The stereotypical definition of meth is that a meth head will steal your stuff and help you look for it.

 Others say that “Meth Head” is used by law enforcement and those out there who have no clue what using meth is like and therefore have no first-hand knowledge of what meth does to the human mind and body.
 They use the term only to label meth users.
 It’s the same as calling a group of young men with baggy pants on thugs, or a group of young men with their heads shaved skinheads.

-Just because someone has sores on their face doesn’t mean they use meth, that person has probably never used a day in their life, and their skin irritation can be caused by cancer, eczema, a bacterial infection, or allergic reaction.
+Just because someone has sores on their face doesn’t mean they use meth.
+That person probably never used a day in their life.
+Cancer, eczema, a bacterial infection, or allergic reaction can cause skin irritation.

 Some people automatically think they must be on meth because they have messed up teeth.
 Bad teeth stem from genetics and or bad personal hygiene, and just because you see someone with bad teeth doesn’t mean they are on meth.